All Episodes

 Elizabeth Warren has done some very similar things.

-Uh Bernie Sanders, for all of his talk about socialism and not liking the wealthy, uh, has engaged in self-enriching, self-serving behavior himself.
+Bernie Sanders, for all of his talk about socialism and not liking the wealthy, has engaged in self-enriching, self-serving behavior himself.

-Uh, and it's really a question, Sean, of are we going to trust uh these individuals with more power?
+And it's really a question, Sean, of are we going to trust these individuals with more power?

-They're all progressives, unlike conservatives and moderates and classical liberals and libertarians, progressives say give us a lot more power to solve your problems.
+Unlike conservatives and moderates and classical liberals and libertarians, progressives say, give us a lot more power to solve your problems.

 Not only are they not going to solve our problems, history suggests they're going to abuse the power they're given for their own self-benefit.